-“Oh no, do you mean we have to portion control the food for our pets?”
+“Oh no, do you mean we have to portion control the food we feed our pets?”

 Some behaviours that our pets have can also lead to an increase in weight.
 The meowing by your cat at all hours of the night, only stopping when you feed is one such example.

-You may think vets are being pedantic, or even rude, when we continually bring up your pets weight problem.
-It’s for a very good reason.
+You may think vets are being pedantic, or even rude when we continually bring up your pet’s weight problem.
+We do this for a very good reason:

 Overweight pets do not live as long and are not as healthy as pets of ideal weight.

-A lifetime study of Labrador retrievers showed that dogs live almost two years less if they’re overweight.
+A lifetime weight study of Labrador Retriever Dogs showed that dogs who were overweight lived two years less than dogs of acceptable weight.

 A pretty long and exhausting list!

-If you want to learn more about how to help your pet lose weight then watch our tutorial on Top tips to help your dog or cat lose weight here.
+If you want to learn more about how to help your pet lose weight then watch our tutorial: Top tips to help your dog or cat lose weight